Skip to main content

 • SMO 1: Quality Assurance

-Under the Law on Statutory Audit and Organization of the Accountancy Profession No. 10091, the responsibility for conducting quality assurance (QA) reviews of statutory audits is vested with the Public Oversight Board (POB), with an option to delegate QA reviews of audits of non-PIEs to the Institute of Authorized Chartered Auditors (IEKA).
-IKM as a professional body for accountants is not involved in the implementation of the system.
+Under the Law on Statutory Audit and Organization of the Accountancy Profession No. 10091, as amended, responsibility for the statutory audit quality assurance (QA) review system rests with the Public Oversight Board and the Albanian Institute of Authorized Chartered Auditors for statutory auditors and audit firms.
+The Institute of Certified Accountants (IKM), as the professional organization for certified accountants, does not have responsibility for statutory audit QA reviews.

 Current Status: Sustain